CONTENTS: platonic solids; helix; tensegrity; curvature; icosahedron and viruses; quasi-crystals; close-packing etc.

 The twist conforms to the formula: angle of twist = 90o – 180o/n where n equals the number of struts; thus the T3-prism has a twist of 30o between the upper and lower ends and 45o for the T4-prism.

-Stable nano-structures of DNA based on the T3-prism and platonic solids can spontaneously assemble in-vitro.liedl Interestingly, only 0.4% of helical proteins are left-handed but left-handed procollagen is the most widespread of all proteins.Novotny
+Stable nano-structures of DNA based on the T3-prism and platonic solids can spontaneously assemble in-vitro.liedl Interestingly, only 0.4% of helical proteins are left-handed but left-handed procollagen contributes to the most widespread of all proteins – collagen.Novotny

 T-prisms can be polymerized into a regular stacking of individual components (T-helixes) and more complex shapes that compare with those found in biology.
 Increasing the number of struts causes their centres to position more towards the outside of the structure, enlarging the central space, and eventually forming a tubular ‘wall’ due to the changing orientation.
 Because each strut could be made from a smaller helix, or the whole structure become part of a strut within a larger helix, it has inherent hierarchical potential with many properties useful to organic life (see helix and myofascial page).
 This T-helix is four T6-prisms joined together and seen from the end and side.